kyverno/website/content/en/policies/pod-security-cel/baseline/disallow-host-ports-range/disallow-host-ports-range.md

     policies.kyverno.io/description: >-
       Access to host ports allows potential snooping of network traffic and should not be allowed, or at minimum restricted to a known list.
 This policy ensures the `hostPort` field is set to one in the designated list.
+Note that Kubernetes Pod Security Admission does not support this rule.
 spec:
   validationFailureAction: Audit
   background: true